There are many short names used in Cloud Service Models, and sometimes it may be confusing.

 It helps to remove the complexities of servers and provides a serverless architecture.
 You can focus on the business logic, and everything in the background is taken care of by service providers—all you have to worry about code development.

-Cloud-based security where an application or infrastructure is secured by a cloud-based security provider (CSBP).
-A simple example of Security as a Service is an antivirus software provided by an organization like Avast, Norton, McAfee, etc.
+Cloud-based security is where an application or infrastructure is secured by a cloud-based security provider (CSBP).
+A simple example of Security as a Service is antivirus software provided by an organization like Avast, Norton, McAfee, etc.

-Other security services like anti-malware, firewall, penetration testing, intrusion detection, authentication, spam filtering, Identity and Access Management (IAM) are a part of SECaaS.
+Other security services like anti-malware, firewall, penetration testing, intrusion detection, authentication, spam filtering, and Identity and Access Management (IAM) are a part of SECaaS.